-- How did the Orthodox Church begin?
+When did the Orthodox Church begin?

-What about the Roman Catholic Church?
+What about Roman Catholicism?

-Why did the Eastern and Western churches split?
+Why did the churches split?

 The Orthodox Church never experienced a reformation and continues in the beliefs and practices of the first 1,000 years of Christian history.
 It is unified worldwide in doctrine, worship, and spirituality.

-How is the Orthodox Church different?
+How is Orthodoxy different?

 Catholic visitors to Orthodoxy will find many similarities in Orthodox worship and belief to their own.
-Both communities accept the same seven sacraments as the means by which Christ is present in His Church (baptism, confirmation, confession, Eucharist, ordination, marriage, holy anointing), and both believe that Christ’s presence in the Eucharist (Communion) is a real, and not a symbolic, presence.
+Both communities accept the same seven sacraments as the means by which Christ is present in His Church (baptism, confirmation, confession, Eucharist, ordination, marriage, holy anointing), and both believe that Christ’s presence in the Eucharist is a real, and not a symbolic, presence.
 Both communities also hold to the traditional meaning of apostolic succession; that is, that the current priests and bishops were ordained by a line of previous bishops that goes back to the original apostles and to Christ Himself.

-What makes the Orthodox Church so special?
+What makes Orthodoxy so special?

 The purpose of the Orthodox Church is to bring about the salvation of every human person, uniting each of them to Christ in the Church, transforming them in holiness, and giving them eternal life.
-This is the Gospel, the good news, that Jesus is the Messiah, that He rose from the dead, and that we can be saved as a result.
+This is the Gospel, the good news: that Jesus is the Messiah, that He rose from the dead, and that we can be saved as a result.
 The Orthodox Church protects this Faith “once for all delivered to the saints.”

+The Church views the clergy as servants of Christ and His people and not as a special privileged class.
+Orthodoxy preserves the Apostles’ doctrine.
+She encourages her people to grow in Christ through union with Him.
 She is the living Body of our Lord and God and Savior Jesus Christ.
 Therefore, this makes her special in the eyes of God, and reviled in the eyes of the world.

-The Orthodox Church in North America
+Orthodox Christianity in North America

 The Church which brought Orthodoxy to North America is now bringing North America to Orthodoxy.
 Constantly, people are learning about the faith and worship of the Orthodox Church.
 New churches are beginning in cities and towns from coast to coast.
 With renewed vision, many established churches have made the transition to English-language services.
 Not surprisingly, many university students seem increasingly interested in the Orthodox Church.
 They are discovering Orthodoxy as a place where the search for spiritual reality finds fulfillment.

-In conclusion, Orthodoxy is a beautiful secret hidden in plain sight.
+To sum up, Orthodoxy is a beautiful secret hidden in plain sight.
 Her doctrines are pure, her goal unchanging.
 But we have barely skimmed the surface of understanding what the Orthodox Church is.

+The Church is not just its chronological history, but also its beliefs and Traditions.
+We could read all the books in the world about Orthodox Christianity, and yet never truly understand it.
+In order to fully understand the Orthodox Church, you must experience it.
 If Orthodoxy intrigues or speaks to you, consider visiting a local parish and exploring the faith further.
 You will be amazed just how much a simple visit can teach you.
 If you find yourself in Beaver County, we welcome you to visit and worship with us!